 Daily Office Readings for Monday of the Last Week of Epiphany: Year 1

-These two openings of our Hebrews and, Gospel of John readings, seem to be making the same point; God Incarnate brought all things and life itself into being and sustains it.
+These two openings of our Hebrews Scripture and, the Gospel of John readings, seem to be making the same point; God Incarnate brought all things, and life itself, into being and sustains it.
 This Holy Presence of God on earth we Christians call Jesus.